facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 ## **Binwalk**

-Utilised for extracting the filesystem from the target.
+Utilised for extracting the filesystem from memory extraction.

 Ensure you follow the full instructions for installing binwalk and ensure all the extras are istalled to suport SquashFS and JFFS or extraction of the full filesystem is unlikely. https://github.com/ReFirmLabs/binwalk

-Follow these install instructions. https://github.com/ReFirmLabs/binwalk/blob/master/INSTALL.md
+**Follow all of these install instructions.** https://github.com/ReFirmLabs/binwalk/blob/master/INSTALL.md

 ## **Hex editor**
-Bless is reccomended if you are utilising a Raspberry pi.
+Bless is reccomended if you are utilising a Raspberry Pi.

 `sudo apt-get install bless`